aduffy70/LabNotes/_posts/2018/2018-08-03-mirna-seq-reanalysis.md

   * Further filter gene target list to remove genes not present in the turkey liver mRNAseq data (present = mean readcount per sample > 1).
 If an mRNA is not present at detectable levels in turkey liver (in any of our type-treatments) then any predicted miRNA-mRNA interactions involving that mRNA are probably not occurring or biologically relevant in turkey liver.
     - Type: 377 gene targets, 243 have mRNAs present in turkey liver with context score cutoff=-0.40
     - Treatment: 270 gene targets, 189 have mRNAs present in turkey liver with context score cutoff=-0.40
+  * There is almost no overlap between the lists of predicted target genes for DE miRNAs and the lists of DE genes from the mRNA study.
+Only 2 DvW genes are shared between both lists (both regulated in the correct direction) and one AvC gene (regulated the wrong direction).
+Making this comparison is difficult because ~50% of the DE genes from the mRNA study are not fully annotated to a gene--they are LOC###### identifiers.
+I'm also not certain I should even expect there to be large overlap.
+The DE of mRNAs is being driven by transcription regulation, whereas the miRNAs are controlling translation.
+Presumably, if a miRNA is targeting an mRNA for degradation there would be less of the mRNA there to be detected by mRNAseq, but a miRNA-mRNA interaction doesn't necessarily result in mRNA degradation.
+But the whole point of miRNA-mRNA integrated analysis is that they DO find an inverse correlation between them.

 ## DAVID GO/KEGG analysis
   * Settings: